Demarcation line (France): Establishment

-Marshal Philippe Pétain's regime did not know the exact course of the line until the end of 1941.
+Vichy France did not know the exact course of the line until the end of 1941.
 In practice, the occupiers regularly modified the course at the request of local authorities.

 From the Swiss border it passed through Dole, Chalon-sur-Saône, Digoin, Paray-le-Monial, Moulins, Vierzon, Angoulême, Langon, Mont-de-Marsan, Saint-Jean-Pied-de-Port before reaching the Spanish border.

 Covering nearly 1,200 km, the demarcation line crossed thirteen departments: Basses-Pyrénées (Pyrénées-Atlantiques since 1969), Landes, Gironde, Dordogne, Charente, Vienne, Indre-et-Loire, Loir-et-Cher, Cher, Allier, Saône-et-Loire, Jura, and Ain.
 Out of a total of 90 departments, the German Army occupied 42 entirely, 13 partially, while 35 were not occupied.

 Goal

 The goal of the demarcation line, according to a German officer, was to make the French government docile: three-quarters of the wheat and coal production in France occurred in the occupied zone, as well as nearly all the steel, textile, and sugar production.
 While not formally part of occupied Europe, the Free Zone was heavily reliant on Germany.

 It was only possible to cross the line legally by obtaining an identity card (Ausweis) or a free-movement card (Passierschein) from the occupation authorities after many formalities.
 The Vichy Regime did not offer permanent free-movement cards: only Pierre Laval and Fernand de Brinon had this privilege.